timsun28/DataSciencePort/README.md

 ## Evaluation
 The evaluation of the models was usually done with the precision, recall and f1 scores.
-These scores made it easy to compare models when using a variable amount of features or when comparing different models.
+These scores made it easy to compare models when using a variable amount of features for comparing different models.
-Because you are using numeric values, it is also easy to visualize the results.

 Apart from numeric evaluation, we also performed an error analyses.
 By exporting all the incorrect predictions we have been able to improve our initial classification and find patterns on where the model has issues to perform.
-It was funny to see how the model was in some cases better at recognizing relevant questions than we intentionally labeled.
-After relabeling these questions the results of our model improved.
+It was interesting to see how the model was in some cases better at recognizing relevant questions than we intentionally labeled.
 Finding patterns in the mistakes was also a part of our error analyses.
-The most noticeable mistake that was made had to do with unique names and other personal information.
+The most noticeable mistake that was made had to do with greetings in a sentence.
-Greetings with names or signatures at the bottom of emails were sometimes incorrectly labeled as an interesting question.
+In some cases a sentence was made up with a greeting and a relevant question.
+The model labeled these sentences as not relevant, because of the greeting, that would have been labeled as not relevant.

 At this point we haven't figured out a way to give a certain weight to these questions, but this could be a way to elevate this project to a next level to